 Get Good At Giving Feedback

 So what?
-Well, if you’re in a “manager”, making your “general manager’s” job easier means handling things at the lowest level possible.
+Well, if you’re a “manager”, making your “general manager’s” job easier means handling things at the lowest level possible.
 If you’re not comfortable at giving specific, fact-based feedback and applying the appropriate consequences, then start now.

 Yes, you’re going to suck at it and be really uncomfortable with it at first, especially if you haven’t done it before, had a good example of how to do it, or had training.
 Too bad.
 All those excuses have a solution, but none of them should hold you back from starting now.
 Everything is practice until it isn’t.
 So start practising.